 A handsome couple who were meant for each other stubbornly reject every chance for conventional shared happiness in “Love Me if You Dare.”
-Maddeningly contrived -- and perpetually overwrought -- pic is sure to dazzle some with its aggressive lensing but the narrative’s perverse premise generates results that are all over the map.
+Maddeningly contrived — and perpetually overwrought — pic is sure to dazzle some with its aggressive lensing but the narrative’s perverse premise generates results that are all over the map.
 Valiant attempt to create a modern fairytale ends up being frustratingly creepy instead of haunting and memorable.
 Initial returns in Gaul look to be OK on release in mid-September, but pic’s offshore life beyond fests may be sketchy.